This post may contain affiliate links. Please read our disclosure policy.

 4 PointsPlus (Old plan)

-These dark chocolate espresso cookies are definitely a splurge, but still a vast improvement over today's coffee shop and bakery cookies, most of which have at least twice as many calories, fat and Points!
+These chewy dark chocolate espresso cookies are definitely a splurge, but still a vast improvement over today’s coffee shop and bakery cookies, most of which have at least twice as many calories, fat and Points!

-If you've made this Chocolate Espresso Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made Chewy Chocolate Espresso Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Chewy Chocolate Cookies with Espresso (Half Batch)